Quantum Criticality Enabled by Intertwined Degrees of Freedom

-Based on the above, we have established the global phase diagram, which is shown in Fig.\,\ref{fig:su4twostage}.
-This phase diagram is also seen through a complete RG flow, Fig.\,\ref{fig:phasepathall}, which combines the RG flows along the various trajectories we have described in the previous sections.
-[A complementary, and more comprehensive, way of deriving this complete RG flow is given in Appendix (\ref{appen:RGphase}).]
-We summarize the characterization of the various phases and their transitions as follows: \begin{itemize} \item The boxes \textbf{K1}-\textbf{K3} are different kinds of strong Kondo coupling fixed points, and the box \textbf{G} is the spin and orbital KD fixed point.
-These fixed points are all stable according to the $\beta$ functions (\ref{BFKBeta}), and thus describe phases of matter. \item The red box \textbf{R1} is a multi-critical point between the spin and orbital KD phase and SU(4) KS phase since there are two relevant directions around it. \item The blue boxed \textbf{F1}-\textbf{F2} are generic critical point separating different types the spin and orbital KD phases to either spin or orbital KS phases. \item Because the strong Kondo coupling fixed points \textbf{K1}, \textbf{K2}, and \textbf{K1} are stable fixed points, t they are separated by the generic critical points \textbf{X1} and \textbf{X2}.
-The generic critical points \textbf{X1} and \textbf{X2} control the critical phenomena of the trajectories \rom{3} in Fig.\,\ref{fig:phasepathall}. \end{itemize}
+{\bf Phase diagram and the sequential Kondo destruction.} Based on the above, we have established the overall phase diagram, which is shown in Fig.\,\ref{fig:su4twostage}.
+This phase diagram is also seen through a complete RG flow, Fig.\,\ref{fig:su4RGre}(a), which combines the RG flows along the various trajectories we have described in the previous sections.
+(A complementary, and more comprehensive, way of deriving this complete RG flow is given in the SI, Sec.\,D.) We summarize the characterization of the various phases and their transitions as follows: \begin{itemize} \item The boxes \textbf{K1}-\textbf{K3} are different kinds of strong Kondo coupling fixed points, and the box \textbf{G} is the spin and orbital KD fixed point.
+These fixed points are all stable according to the beta functions (Eq.\,\ref{BFKBeta}), and thus describe phases of matter. \item The red box \textbf{R1} is a multi-critical point between the spin and orbital KD phase and SU(4) KS phase since there are two relevant directions around it. \item The blue boxed \textbf{F1}-\textbf{F2} are generic critical point separating different types the spin and orbital KD phases to either spin or orbital KS phases. \item Because the strong Kondo coupling fixed points \textbf{K1}, \textbf{K2}, and \textbf{K1} are stable fixed points, they are separated by the generic critical points \textbf{X1} and \textbf{X2}.
+The generic critical points \textbf{X1} and \textbf{X2} control the critical phenomena of the trajectories \rom{3} in Fig.\,\ref{fig:su4RGre}(a). \end{itemize}

 The solid black arrows in Fig.\,\ref{fig:su4twostage} marks the generic tuning trajectories in the zero-temperature phase diagram.
 Along each of such trajectories, two-stages of Kondo destruction take place, each characterizing a QCP in the spin or orbital channel.
-This asymptotically exact result provides a firm theoretical basis to understand the field-induced quantum phase transitions that have been experimentally observed in Ce$_3$Pd$_{20}$Si$_6$.
+This asymptotically exact result provides a firm theoretical basis to understand the field-induced quantum phase transitions that have been experimentally observed in Ce$_3$Pd$_{20}$Si$_6$ \cite{Martelli2019}.